-Your boss at work might have restricted you from visiting certain sites like facebook, youtube, twitter and so on just thinking they are distractions.
-It might even be your school has a very fast WLAN but the network administrator makes it impossible to watch music videos on youtube or hang out with your peeps on facebook.
-Crazy, huh?
-Are you even aware some governments restrict their citizens from visiting certain sites? ( I’ve heard about China, Saudi Arabia and there’s word around that you can’t access some sites in Malaysia too).
-There are even some websites that block visitors from certain countries from accessing their contents but whatever the case may be, there’s a way out and after reading this post, you’ll definitely have access to all those blocked websites.
-I’m not sure there’s a site that can block me from accessing them even if they don’t allow visitors from Nigeria, and I’m not sure I’ll be bothered if my network operator blacklists some sites cuz I’ll still forge a way through anyway.
+Your boss at work might have restricted you from visiting certain sites like Facebook, Youtube, Twitter, and so on just thinking they are distractions.
+It might even be your school has a very fast WLAN but the network administrator makes it impossible to watch music videos on youtube or hang out with your friends on Facebook.
+Are you even aware some governments restrict their citizens from visiting certain sites?
+There are even certain websites that block visitors from certain countries from accessing their content.
+But whatever the case may be, there’s a way out, and after reading this post, you should definitely have access to all those blocked websites.

-There are different ways to bypass censorship but they all do the same thing: your computer sends data to the proxy server, the proxy server sends your request to the site you want to visit, the site sends the reply which the proxy server gets and displays to you.
-You get to visit the site and it’s gonna look like you’re just visiting that proxy server, that’s the basic principle.
+There are different ways to bypass censorship, but they all do the same thing: your computer sends data to a proxy server; the proxy server sends your request to the site you want to visit; the site sends the reply which the proxy server gets and displays to you.
+You get to visit the site and it’s made to look like you’re only visiting that proxy server– that is the basic principle.

 1. Using Anonymous Proxies

 This is the easiest way to bypass any form of censorship and access blocked sites.
-You only need to get a working anonymous proxy with it’s port and input it into your browser.
-Getting a working anonymous proxy is the first thing and you can get lots of them from HideMyAss.com. and FreeProxyList.com has some good proxies too.
-They’ve been around for some time now and their proxy list is always updated so you won’t be left with just a bunch of dead proxy servers.
-You should select anyone that supports HTTPS so you will be able to access secure sites (https://).
+You only need to get a working anonymous proxy with its port and input it into your browser.
+Getting a working anonymous proxy is the first thing and you can get lots of them from HideMyAss.com. and FreeProxyList.com.
+They’ve been around for some time now and their proxy lists are always updated, so you won’t be left with just a bunch of dead proxy servers.
+You should select anyone that supports HTTPS so you would be able to access secure sites (https://).
 Just key in the IP and port into your browser and you’re good to go.

 Changing Proxy Settings For Firefox